• Skip to primary navigation

 The whipping technique is equally important.
 Starting with butter that is perfectly softened and whipping it until light and airy before adding anything else gives you that cloud-like fluffy texture that makes this feel like a restaurant-quality spread.
 A small drizzle of maple syrup adds sweetness.

 This recipe is part of a compound butter collection developed for a bread and butter toast party where guests built their own gourmet toasts all evening long.
 It was a very popular choice.
+It was also a hit on our butter board.

 Ingredients